ambertunnell/documentation/content/en/security/cloud_security_management/_index.md

 Datadog Cloud Security Management (CSM) delivers real-time threat detection and continuous configuration audits across your entire cloud infrastructure, all in a unified view for seamless collaboration and faster remediation.
 Powered by observability data, security teams can determine the impact of a threat quickly by tracing the full attack flow and identify the resource owner where a vulnerability was triggered.

+CSM leverages the Datadog Agent and platform-wide cloud integrations.

 CSM includes:

-- [**Threats**][1]: Monitors file and process activity across your environment to detect threats to your infrastructure, like AWS EC2 instances, and workloads, like Kubernetes clusters, in real time at the kernel level.
-Cloud Workload Security uses the unified Datadog Agent, so if you're already using Datadog to monitor your environment, there's no need to provision additional resources.
+- [**Threats**][1]: Monitors file, network, and process activity across your environment to detect real-time threats to your infrastructure.
-- [**Misconfigurations**][2]: Tracks the security hygiene and compliance posture of your production environment, can automate audit evidence collection, and catch misconfigurations that leave your organization vulnerable to attacks.
-See security posture scores across your infrastructure and trace each score back to the applicable benchmark or framework criteria.
+- [**Misconfigurations**][2]: Tracks the security hygiene and compliance posture of your production environment, automates audit evidence collection, and enables you to remediate misconfigurations that leave your organization vulnerable to attacks.
-- **Vulnerabilities**:
-- **Identities**:
+- **Vulnerabilities**: Leverages infrastructure observability to detect, prioritize, and manage vulnerabilities in your organization's containers and hosts.
+- **Identities**: Provides in-depth visibility into your organization's AWS IAM risks and enables you to detect and resolve identity risks on an ongoing basis.

 {{< img src="security/csm_overview.png" alt="Cloud Security Management in Datadog" width="100%">}}

+## Track your organization's health

+via the posture and health identity score

+Use the posture score to...

+For CSM Identities, the health identity score...

+**SCREENSHOT HERE**

+## Prioritize and remediate important security issues

+Use the **Security Inbox** to

+security issues.

+Remediate security issues by fixing the underlying issues or by muting the issue.

+{{< img src="security/csm/security-inbox.png" alt="The security inbox on the CSM overview shows prioritized issues for remediation" width="100%">}}

+## Explore issues in-depth using explorers

+Use the Explorers to ...

+## Next steps

 To get started with CSM, navigate to the [**Security** > **Setup**][3] section in Datadog, which has detailed information for single or multi-configuration, or follow the getting started sections to learn more about each area of the platform.

-Important issues

-Dashboards

-Explorers

 ## Further reading